SFDO-Community-Sprints/summit-events-app-documentation/docs/advanced-features/Contact-Matching.md

 14. Verify that custom field mappings and data transfers work as expected.

 ## Conclusion
-This documentation covers the setup and configuration of contact matching in the Some Event application using Salesforce Duplicate Rules and custom metadata for field mapping.
+This documentation covers the setup and configuration of contact matching in the Summit Event application using Salesforce Duplicate Rules and custom metadata for field mapping.
 Testing the feature helps ensure that records are matched and data is transferred accurately.